-Contact Name: 2d Lt Maryjean Maulding at Bioenvironmental Engineering 27 Special Ops Medical Readiness Sq Address: 224 West D.L.
-Ingram Ave Cannon AFB, NM 88103 Phone: (575) 904-3971
+Contact Name: A1C Daniel Migliore Address: 224 West D.L.
+Ingram Ave

+Cannon AFB, NM 88103 Phone: (575) 904-3868

 An important part of our day-to-day operations is to provide high-quality, safe, reliable drinking water to our 27 SOW Air Commandos, their families, and our guests.
 In 2021, the water that Cannon AFB provided met or surpassed all federal and state primary drinking water regulations.
 We take pride in ensuring that we take care of you and your water supply.
 This report summarizes drinking water sample results collected by the installation's Civil and Bioenvironmental Engineers.